lauragift21/giftegwuenu.dev/content/posts/how-to-change-an-svg-logo-in-dark-mode.md

 ---
 I designed my website with two versions of the logo - one for light mode and another for dark mode.
 In this article, I'll share how I switched the color of the logo in light/dark mode.

+### NB - Add Images of two logos side by side

 When it came to implementing this design I was a bit confused about how I will switch between these two versions when either dark/light mode is selected.

+### NB - Add Gif showing how it switches

 I found a way to do this and I'll be sharing how I was able to achieve it.
-Btw I'm open to hearing how you'll typically implement this if you were trying to implement it on your own website.
+Btw I'm open to hearing how you'll typically implement this if you were trying to implement it.

 Let's dive in!!
 So I've got an image tag with the light-colored logo.

 ```html
 <img class="logo" src="../assets/img/logo.png" alt="logo" />